 When Should You Get a Second Opinion?

-Consider scheduling another inspection if you notice:
+Consider scheduling an independent inspection if you notice:

-Recent plumbing work that required excessive cutting
+- Recent plumbing work that required excessive cutting

-Large holes through floor joists
+- Large holes through floor joists

-Exposed plumbing in finished ceilings
+- Exposed plumbing in finished ceilings

-Plumbing installations that seem unusually invasive
+- Installations that seem unusually invasive

-Water heater replacement recommendations without clear justification
+- Water heater replacement recommendations without clear justification

-Expensive repair estimates that don't fully explain the problem
+- Expensive repair estimates that don't fully explain the problem

 Frequently Asked Questions

-Can plumbers drill through floor joists?
+Can a plumber cut or drill through floor joists?

 Is a 2-inch drain pipe required for every kitchen sink?